 Molybdenum tubes are formed from forged rods and by direct sintering.
 Tubes with an outer diameter of 60mm are usually machined and gun-drilled from the forged rod.
 Molybdenum tubes, otherwise known as Moly Tubes with larger diameters, are sintered per size directly.
 Moly Tube is effective for use in high-temperature furnace applications.
 Due to their high tolerance for heat and stress, they are used in the medical, aerospace, and oil and gas industries.
 It is resistant to corrosion, and the high refractory component makes it useful in areas requiring high stiffness and low weight.

 Molybdenum rods are refractory metals, and they have a very high melting temperature of 4760℉.
 Molybdenum rods have excellent strength and stiffness, even at high temperatures.
 They have good machinability and are easily fabricated.
 Moly rods are ductile and highly resistant to corrosion.
 Moly rods are used as heat shields, and they are good semiconductor base plates.
-They have good electrical conductivity and have a very low thermal expansion, making them suitable for use as filaments, ribbons, and wires for lighting.
+They have good electrical conductivity and a very low thermal expansion, making them suitable for use as filaments, ribbons, and wires for lighting.

 Molybdenum wires, sometimes called Moly wires by manufacturers, have high refractory properties, making them suitable for applications requiring high thermal resistance.
 Moly wires have very high strength and stiffness even at extreme temperatures.
 They are ductile and resistant to corrosion.
 Moly wires have good electrical conductivity and low thermal expansion.
 Molybdenum wires have different applications; they are used in hot zones for high-temperature furnaces.
 They are used for making sputtering targets for coating solar cells and flat screens.
 Molybdenum rods have good machinability and possess high thermal conductivity.